 At the end of the fight for legalization earlier this year, Sarlo introduced a bill to exclude workers in certain physically intensive and sensitive positions from being able to consume cannabis.
 This bill is more likely to move forward if he takes the spot.

 It’s unknown how this will affect the chances of cannabis homegrow’s passage in the lame-duck session.
-Governor Phil Murphy previously said he’s open-minded to it while he is much more interested in protecting the gains made in the New Jersey cannabis market.
+Governor Phil Murphy said he’s open-minded to it.
+But he is much more interested in protecting the gains made in the New Jersey cannabis market.